helium/HIP/0082-helium-mobile-service-provider.md

 - Mobile carrier partners of Helium Mobile will have an economic opportunity to increase revenue by sharing their mobile infrastructure.
 - Owners of Hotspots with active Radios will be rewarded for providing data access to Subscribers.
 - Helium Mobile will have an opportunity to provide cellular Service to Subscribers and earn rewards.
-- Holders of HNT and MOBILE tokens as we anticipate an increase in utility of both HNT and MOBILE.
+- Holders of HNT and MOBILE tokens, as we anticipate an increase in utility of both HNT and MOBILE.

 ## Detailed Explanation